4 min read

 The NVES is designed to incentivise car companies to supply new cars that use less fuel per kilometre.

-Countries such as the United States and those within the EU introduced efficiency standards over a decade ago in an effort to protect the planet and bring motor costs down.
+Countries such as the United States and those within the EU introduced efficiency standards over a decade ago in an effort to protect the planet and reduce motor costs.

 As a result, Australia has fallen way down the global scale when it comes to climate-friendly cars.